vigneshsankariyer1234567890/tp/docs/DeveloperGuide.md

 The UI component uses EventHandlers that detects if the **UP** or **DOWN** buttons are pressed by the user.
 Then, UI calls upon `Model#getPreviousCommand()` or `Model#getNextCommand()` to get the previous or next command as stored by `CommandInputHistory`.

-The activity diagrams below show how each key press is handled.
+The activity diagram below show how the **UP** button key press is handled.

 ![UpButtonActivityDiagram](images/UpButtonActivityDiagram.png)

+The activity diagram below show how the **DOWN** button key press is handled.

 ![DownButtonActivityDiagram](images/DownButtonActivityDiagram.png)